 - There is no evidence that prolonged bed rest after LP has any effect on reducing the incidence of headache.

 - Document the procedure, taking care to note that you explained possible complications to the patient, used aseptic technique and what gauge/type of needle was used.
-It is also useful to document how easy or difficult the procedure was (particularly if repeat LP is needed), and whether it was a bloody tap, as this can effect the results.
+It is also useful to document how easy or difficult the procedure was (particularly if repeat LP is needed) and whether it was a bloody tap, as this can affect the results.

 - Do not perform repeat LP in neonates who are receiving the antibiotic treatment appropriate to the causative organism and are making a good clinical recovery and/or before stopping antibiotic therapy if they are clinically well.